How to Install Samba on Ubuntu

 Introduction

 Samba is an open-source utility that enables file sharing between machines running on a single network.
-It enables Linux machines to share files with machines running different operating systems, such as Windows.
+The tool enables Linux machines to share files with machines running different operating systems, such as Windows.

 Prerequisites

 Most Linux package managers have Samba in their default repository.
-To configure Samba on Ubuntu, follow the steps below:
+Follow the steps below to install and configure Samba on Ubuntu:

 Step 1: Install Samba